 Distance: 2.5 miles

 This beautiful reach is typified by towering cliffs, deep pools, and a few challenging riffles.
 One difficult rock ledge is located on the right side of an island one mile above the Eggleston bridge.
-Anglers can expect to catch big muskellunge in this section.
+Anglers can expect to catch big Muskellunge in this section.
 Some of the largest catches of this fish have come from the area between Whitethorne and Eggleston.
-Be sure to cast large plugs or use adult chubs to increase your chances of landing a trophy musky.
-Smallmouth bass fishing is outstanding as well.
-Take out on left bank just before the Eggleston bridge (Rout 730) along Rt.
-622.
+Be sure to cast large plugs or use adult chubs to increase your chances of landing a trophy Muskie.
+Smallmouth Bass fishing is outstanding as well.
+Take out on left bank just before the Eggleston bridge (Route 730) along Rt.
+622 or continue downstream to a new Giles County access at the Eggleston bridge on the left side of the river.

 Distance: 6 miles